aaronchenghs/aarons_vscode_extensions/README.md

 Go to the original repository and create a pull request from your branch.
 Provide a clear description of what your changes do and why they are necessary.

-THank you for your contributions!
+Thank you for your contributions!